 The Company has incurred losses and negative cash flows from operations since its inception.
-As of December 31, 2016, the Company had an accumulated deficit of \$320.3 million.
-From its inception through December 31, 2016, the Company received net proceeds of \$643.3 million from the sales of redeemable convertible preferred stock, the issuance of convertible notes, and the proceeds from its initial public offering ("IPO") in July 2014 and follow-on underwritten public offerings in April 2015, January 2016 and September 2016.
-Until such time, if ever, as the Company can generate substantial product revenue, the Company expects to finance its cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other sources of funding.
+As of December 31, 2017, the Company had an accumulated deficit of \$590.4 million.
+From its inception through December 31, 2017, the Company received net proceeds of \$969.0 million from the sales of redeemable convertible preferred stock, the issuance of convertible notes, and the sales of common stock in its initial public offering ("IPO") in July 2014 and follow-on public offerings in April 2015, January 2016, September 2016 and November 2017.
+In February 2018, the Company received net proceeds of \$631.1 million from the sale of common stock (see Note 13).
+Until such time, if ever, as the Company can generate substantial product revenue and achieve profitability, the Company expects to finance its cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other sources of funding.
 If the Company is unable to raise additional funds through equity or debt financings when needed, the Company may be required to delay, limit, reduce or terminate product development or future commercialization efforts or grant rights to develop and market products or product candidates that the Company would otherwise prefer to develop and market itself.

-Based on its current operating plans, the Company believes its cash, cash equivalents and marketable securities of \$397.5 million as of December 31, 2016 will be sufficient to fund its anticipated level of operations and capital expenditures into the second quarter of 2018.
+The Company expects that, based on its current operating plans, the Company's existing cash, cash equivalents and marketable securities will be sufficient to fund its current planned operations for at least the next twelve months from the issuance of these consolidated financial statements.